Enstientt/deploying-k8-s-on-aws/README.md

 sudo vim /etc/hostname #set to name of the machine master as ex sudo vim /etc/hosts #assigne the localhost to that name dns resolution
 ```
-6. inssure the acess to other machines without the need of the password (this part is only for the master machine)
+6. This also ensures access to other machines without requiring a password (this step applies only to the master machine).
 ```sh
 ssh-copy-id master
 ssh-copy-id worker01